Rain

 Then the war came, and after the war she became an old one.

-The old ones, here, are the only real family she has ever had.
+The old ones, here, are the only family she has, and she is afraid of losing them.

 Tears fill my eyes.